deltatrelabs/deltatre-global-azure-torino-2022/README.md

 - Python 3.8.x

 To setup a local copy, just clone the repository.
 You can find the training notebook in the `notebooks` folder, while training scripts and scoring demo app are in `src` folder.
+Slides can be found in the `docs` folder.

 ### Ball & Person Detector Onnx Demo